 CCJ 240.
 Introduction to Forensic Science.
 3.

 Introduction to the concepts and methods of forensic science.
 The relationship between criminal investigation and the forensic sciences are discussed.
-Focus on laboratory methods.
-Visits to crime laboratories included.
+Focus on laboratory and field methods, including visit to a crime laboratory.

 CCJ 310.
 Criminal Law.
 3.